kewuaa/compl.nvim/README.md

 ```

 ## Using VS Code style custom snippets
-You can seamlessly integrate custom snippets into your existing completion workflow without any additional dependencies.
-Snippets from the specified paths are parsed and formatted into appropriate LSP responses, and are passed into a lightweight internal LSP server, which then returns them as completion items when Neovim's LSP client sends a `textDocument/completion` request.

 ### Example: Using Friendly Snippets
 To use a collection of snippets such as those provided in [rafamadriz/friendly-snippets](https://github.com/rafamadriz/friendly-snippets), install it as a dependency and point to the location of its `package.json` manifest file.
 Here's how to configure it using `lazy.nvim`: